OpenSpace/OpenSpace/support/types/README.md

 LLMs can be useful for generating an initial draft, but the result must always be reviewed and aligned with existing conventions.
 When using an LLM, provide:

-  - One or two examples of existing schemas
+  - One or two examples of existing schemas, `errorlogtopic.json` and `eventtopic.json` are two good candidates since they demonstrate most patterns used.
   - Relevant engine source code for the topic

 ## Validating Your Schema